How do I pull my engine or PTO if I don’t have a hoist?

 - Hire a tow truck service and use the extended boom of the wrecker.

 - Build a tripod.
 Take three 8′ horizontal supports from an abandoned chain link or cyclone fence, flatten one end of each 8′ piece, tie together the flattened ends with a bolt and now you have a tripod.
 Hook a chain fall to it and you can begin pulling your engine.
-Dr. Diesel™ has been building these since he was 16 and working on a Perkins 4.108 engine at a boatyard in Downeast, Maine.
+If you try this one, make sure the three legs are adequately supported so they don’t collapse.

-You shouldn’t sacrifice your toes to a Perkins 4.108 in your boat, or to a head from your the Deutz diesel in your Bobcat 863 Skid Steer Loader.
-We recommend wearing steel-toed work boots while pulling an engine.
-Your toes are too important to lose to a Perkins cylinder head.
+You shouldn’t sacrifice your head, fingers or toes trying to pull an engine, PTO or anything to heavy to safely lift.
+We always recommend wearing steel-toed work boots while working with anything heavy; accidents happen and your toes are too important to lose to a cylinder head.